 Programs leading to the bachelor of science degree help prepare you for employment in business and industry, teaching in secondary schools, or study for advanced degrees.
-As a mathematics major you may choose one of six options: actuarial science, computing, mathematics, mathematics teaching, operations research, or statistics.
+As a mathematics major you complete a set of core courses and choose one of six options: actuarial science, business, computing, mathematics, mathematics teaching, or statistics.

 To earn a B.S. with a major in mathematics, you must satisfy the requirements of IPFW, the College of Arts and Sciences, and the Department of Mathematical Sciences.
 To become certified to teach secondary school mathematics, you must also satisfy the requirements of the Indiana Department of Education as prescribed by the IPFW School of Education.